-(Thanks to Adam for taking these pictures for me)
+(Thanks to Cllr Robbie Daw for taking the pictures featured)